KinNeko-De/restaurant-order-svc/README.md

 dotnet counters monitor --process-id <process_id> --counters restaurant-order-svc // for application metrics dotnet counters monitor --process-id <process_id> // for System.Runtime metrics

-As alternative a console exporter for the local usage is automatically started.

 # Tracing
 Is out of scope for now.